Matthew J. Saunders

 Before signing to 4AD, Saunders released records on several influential record labels including Static Caravan Recordings, Earworm Records, Spaceage Recordings and Ochre Records.
 He has recorded two Peel Sessions for BBC Radio One, two sessions for BBC Radio One's Rob da Bank, as well as sessions for BBC Radio 3 and XFM.

 Saunders has collaborated on record with significant artists such as rock legends Kim Deal and Kelley Deal, Scottish folk legend and Mercury Music Prize nominee King Creosote, infamous drone rock band Spacemen 3's Peter Kember (who also joined Magnétophone as a performing member and manager in 2006–2008), Scottish folk singer/songwriter James Yorkston and others — all tracks that appeared on Magnétophone's second 4AD album, The Man Who Ate the Man or related 12" releases.

+He is currently releasing records as "Twilight Sequence" and is signed to Castles in Space Records where he has released a 7" single on the subscription library, an etched 12" with artwork by Zeke Clough (this 17 minute track was used as the soundtrack to a public photography exhibition of hedges curated by Gareth Gardner), and a vinyl album.